RIAEvangelist/node-phidget-API/docs/RFID.md

 #Phidget RFID Sensor
 The PhidgetRFID library makes for intuitive and lightning fast development without any compromise.
-For a quick start into your RFID project see the [basic RFID example.](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/RFID.js)
+For a quick start into your GPS project see the __Getting Started__ section.

-ToDo : map out module and describe use

 ##Methods